Skip to main content

 What causes homelessness?

 People become homeless for lots of different reasons.
-There are social causes of homelessness, such as a lack of affordable housing, poverty and unemployment; and life events which push people into homelessness.
+There are social causes of housing insecurity and homelessness, such as a lack of affordable housing, poverty and unemployment; and life events which push people into homelessness.

 People are forced into homelessness when they leave prison, care or the army with no home to go to.
 Many women experiencing homelessness have escaped a violent or abusive relationship.